Referral guideline – Allergic rhinoconjunctivities (hay fever)

 - ongoing symptoms despite optimal topical nasal corticosteroid therapy and allergen avoidance for a minimum of 3 months.

-- Consider a referral to a private Australasian Society of Clinical Immunology and Allergy (ASCIA) member as waiting times through (LCCH) may be prolonged.
+- Consider a referral to a private Australasian Society of Clinical Immunology and Allergy (ASCIA) member as waiting times through (QCH) may be prolonged.

 Essential referral info